How The Silence of the Lambs keeps women in the dark, in the pit, and under the thumb.

 Out of the frying pan, into the pit

-Things are no better outside the academy.
-Starling is sent from one male dominated world to another.
+Things are no better outside the academy, where Starling is sent from one male dominated world to another.

 Dr Chilton runs Baltimore State Hospital with all the bitter creepiness of Great Expectation’s jilted bride, Miss Haversham.
-This is a man’s world, staffed by and for men.
+His domain is a man’s world, staffed by and for men.

-We get the measure of it when Miggs throws semen at Starling, committing a non-consensual sex act through the bars that supposedly keep her safe.
+We get the measure of this when Miggs throws semen at Starling, committing a non-consensual sex act through the bars that supposedly keep her safe.